Token-Efficient Change Detection in LLM APIs: Experimental Evaluation of

 \subsubsection{Endpoint Selection}

-Starting from all endpoints listed on OpenRouter, we apply the following filters: (i) exclude endpoints costing above \$30 per million tokens (input + output), (ii) exclude free endpoints, which are often unreliable, and (iii) exclude endpoints where a single-letter input produces more than 10 input tokens or more than 1 output token.
-This yields 373 candidate endpoints from 38 providers.
-We select 93, with at least one per provider, covering 64 unique models.
+Starting from all endpoints listed on OpenRouter, we exclude (i) free endpoints, which are often unreliable, and (ii) endpoints where a single-letter input produces more than 10 input tokens or more than 1 output token.
+From the remaining endpoints, we keep the union of the two cheapest per model and the two cheapest per provider, then drop any endpoint whose average cost ((input + output)/2) exceeds \$0.5 per million tokens.
+This yields 131 endpoints covering 78 models across 34 providers.